 Contact 12 South Recovery Today

 Buspirone is a valuable medication for individuals seeking a non-addictive, long-term treatment for anxiety.
-While it requires time to take full effect, it has proven to be a reliable option for managing generalized anxiety disorder.
+It takes time to work, but buspirone is a dependable treatment for generalized anxiety disorder.
 If you or someone you know is considering anxiety treatment, 12 South Recovery offers personalized care and expert guidance.
+Call 12 South Recovery Today!